Tencent Music Entertainment: TME Wave Chart

 The TME Wave Chart is a monthly ranking of the top songs in China compiled based on scores and recommendations from more than 250 music industry professionals.

 TME Korean Chart

-The TME Korean Chart ranks the top Korean songs within China based on streaming and sales activity from the platforms QQ Music, KuGou Music, KuWo Music, Polka Dot, and Joox as well as data from Circle Chart and Hanteo Chart.
+The TME Korean Chart ranks the top Korean-language songs within China based on streaming and sales activity from the platforms QQ Music, KuGou Music, KuWo Music, Polka Dot, and Joox as well as data from Circle Chart and Hanteo Chart.

 The TME Korean Chart contains two lists: Real-time List and Past List.
 Real-time List shows the top 200 songs and updates every ten minutes.
 Past List shows the top 100 songs from each charting week, which runs from Monday to Sunday.
 Songs are ranked based on streaming (50%), sales (30%), and social activities (20%).

-This chart follows a set of rules based on length of time since a song's release on Tencent Music platform:
+This chart follows a set of rules based on length of time since a song's release on Tencent Music Entertainment platform: